Laughing Gull Foundation

 Staff

-- Dr. LaTonya Penny, Chief Executive (joined 2022; known for relationship-centered approach and commitment to racial justice; 2025-2027 National Center for Family Philanthropy Fellow; background in family violence prevention and disability rights)
+- Dr. LaTonya Penny, Chief Executive (joined 2022; known for relationship-centred approach and commitment to racial justice; 2025-2027 National Center for Family Philanthropy Fellow; background in family violence prevention and disability rights)

 - Marion Johnson, Director of Strategic Partnerships (background in philanthropy, research, and community engagement; previously with Asset Funders Network and Frontline Solutions)

-- Shannon Ritchie, Senior Advisor, Communications and Strategy (founded Nectar Strategies in 2017; applies intersectional racial equity lens to communications)
+- Shannon Ritchie, Strategic Advisor and Senior Director of Communications (founded Nectar Strategies in 2017; applies intersectional racial equity lens to communications)

 - Karen Carlton, Grants & Operations Coordinator (background in disability advocacy; focuses on grants management and data)

 - Nayeli Gomez, S.O.A.R.
-Fellow (first-generation college student from UNC; background in social justice)
+Fellow (first-generation college graduate from UNC; background in social justice)

 Key Leadership Quotes